 As your son's last year of high school approaches, we want you to be aware of three important senior photo items.

 All seniors will have their shirt-and-tie photo taken for the yearbook at registration on August 16.
 Prep will not accept a senior photo from outside photography studios.

-You do not need to schedule a senior picture appointment to fulfill senior yearbook requirements.
+You do not need to schedule a senior picture appointment to fulfill the senior yearbook requirements.

 Yearbook Dedication Ads